-In the past, they did more involved work with refugees.
+In the past, they were more involved work with refugees.
 They sponsored education and offered scholarships as well as assisted with material needs.
 However, due to the UNHCR’s insistence that such programs draw refugees to the city and away from the camps, they have been encouraged to stop any refugee specific programs.